solarcaratuva/solarcaratuva.github.io/Embedded/hil_dev_guide.md

 has_children: false
 ---

-# Hardware-in-Loop Testing Development Guide
+# Hardware-in-the-Loop Testing Development Guide

-*This page serves as the main guide for UVA Solar Car Team's Hardware-in-Loop (HIL) testing system.
+*This page serves as the main guide for UVA Solar Car Team's Hardware-in-the-Loop (HIL) testing system.
 Here, we will provide a description of it's implementation and how to use it.*

 [Hardware-in-Loop Testing GitHub Link](https://github.com/solarcaratuva/HiL_Testing)